-New individual and small group plans that take effect in 2014 have a number of important changes due to regulations brought on by the Affordable Care Act (ACA).
-Here you can learn more about the changes for these new ACA-compliant plans.
+New individual and small group or metallic plans have a number of important changes due to regulations brought on by the Affordable Care Act (ACA).
+Here you can learn more about the changes for these ACA-compliant plans.

 Many of our new, ACA-compliant individual and small group plans encourage members to select a primary care provider (PCP) when they enroll in the plan.
 Members pay a lower copay when they visit their designated PCP.
 Members pay a higher copay if they don’t select a PCP or if they visit a different Premera provider or group.
 The split copay amounts are listed on the member’s ID card.
 Providers need to confirm a member’s eligibility and benefits in advance of the patient’s visit to determine the correct copay.